Workflows & Recipes

 What to tune next

 • Chain sweep.
-Loop get_yield_pools across Arbitrum, Base, Optimism, Polygon.
+Loop get_yield_pools across Arbitrum, Base, Optimism, and Polygon.
 Hive charges one credit per call regardless of chain.

 • Reward-token liquidity.
 Reward APY is only real if the reward token has liquidity.
 Add a get_price and get_pool_info for each reward token and discount emissions APY by expected slippage.